Irish prose fiction: Fiction in Irish

 Fiction in Irish was greatly stimulated by the Gaelic revival, which insisted on the need for a modern literature.
-The first novel in Irish (an historical romance) was written by Patrick Dineen, lexicographer and literary scholar.
+The first novel in Irish (an historical romance) was written by Patrick S. Dinneen, lexicographer and literary scholar.
 He was followed by Father Peadar Ua Laoghaire, who in the 1890s published, in a serialised form, a folkloristic novel strongly influenced by the storytelling tradition of the Gaeltacht, called Séadna.
 His other works include retellings of classical Irish stories.

 Among the many writers who published prose fiction in Irish in the first decades of the twentieth century, two stood out: Patrick Pearse and Pádraig Ó Conaire.
 Pearse wrote elegant, idealised stories about the Irish-speaking countryside. Ó Conaire was a realist, dealing with urban as well as rural life, but also wrote an absurdist novel called Deoraíocht, unlike anything else published at the time.
 They were followed by two brothers, Séamus Ó Grianna and Seosamh Mac Grianna, who wrote in quite different ways about the Gaeltacht community in which they had grown up.
 Seosamh in particular was concerned with the psychological and emotional struggle involved in the transition to modernity.

 The most prominent literary modernist was Máirtín Ó Cadhain, a native speaker who looked at his own community with a critical eye.
 His masterpiece was the novel Cré na Cille, filled with the voices of the quarrelling dead.
 He published several collections of short stories, adapting his writing style over time to an urban milieu.
 The best known modernists to follow him were not of Gaeltacht background: Eoghan Ó Tuairisc, Diarmaid Ó Súilleabháin, and Breandán Ó Doibhlin (the last influenced by French literary theory). Ó Tuairisc was a stylistic innovator; Ó Súilleabháin was immersed in the middle-class urban world; Ó Doibhlin was more introspective in his approach.

 The Gaeltacht, though in linguistic decline, has continued to produce novelists and short story writers such as Pádraig Breathnach, Micheál Ó Conghaile, Pádraig Ó Cíobháin and Joe Steve Ó Neachtain.

 There have also been contributions to more popular genres.
 They include the work of Cathal Ó Sándair (1922–1996), a prolific author whose oeuvre included westerns. Éilís Ní Dhuibhne has written popular murder mysteries.

 The short story remains a popular genre in Irish as in English.
 Donncha Ó Céileachair and Síle Ní Chéileachair, brother and sister, published the influential collection Bullaí Mhártain in 1955.
 In 1953 Liam O'Flaherty published the collection Dúil, his only work in Irish.
 One of the best known of contemporary practitioners is Seán Mac Mathúna (who also writes in English).
 His work is characterised by humour and a poetic realism and has been praised for its originality.
 The work of Daithí Ó Muirí is distinguished by its black humour and absurdist quality, a contrast to the social realism of much modern writing in Irish.
 A recent development has been an increase in the number of women writers, including Orna Ní Choileáin, Méadhbh Ní Ghallchobhair, Deirdre Ní Ghrianna and others.